-Penne with Roasted Butternut Squash and Shiitake is an easy vegetarian meal that feels totally "meaty".
-Browned sage butter takes it over the top.
+Penne with Roasted Butternut Squash and Shiitake is a quick and easy vegetarian meal that feels totally "meaty".
+The browned sage butter takes it over the top.

-The making of - Penne with Roasted Butternut Squash and Shiitake
+The Inspiration for - Penne with Roasted Butternut Squash and Shiitake

 I took a little time off last month...holidays and travel kept me pretty busy so I thought, why not take a bit of a vacation from the world of blogging and just relax.
 That is, relax as much as one can when they are still responsible for most of the meals being served in the house.